mselerin/ng2-security/README.md

 # ng2-security

-This module provide a set of directives which can hide or show elements based on an AuthService.
+This module provides a set of directives which can hide or show elements based on an AuthService.

 ## Directives